QuickLifeSolutions/shopifyproducts_scraper/README.md

 }
 ```

+**Configuration tips**
+- Set `limitToStartUrls` to `true` (default) when you want to scrape only the products directly reachable from the provided collection or product pages.
+Switch it to `false` to crawl the entire store via sitemap discovery.
+- `maxRequestsPerCrawl` now defaults to `0`, so the actor retrieves every matching product unless you provide a specific cap.

 ## Why Choose Our Shopify Scraper?

 - **Boost Your E-commerce Strategy**: Stay ahead of your competitors by gathering up-to-date product data for market analysis and price comparisons.